photoprism/photoprism/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-ONLY CREATE AN ISSUE AFTER YOU HAVE VERIFIED THAT NO SIMILAR IDEA EXISTS:
+ONLY CREATE AN ISSUE AFTER YOU HAVE VERIFIED THAT NO SIMILAR IDEA EXISTS

 Roadmap: https://github.com/photoprism/photoprism/projects/5